shay-94/hangman247/README.md

 check_guess() -   checks the guessed letter to see if it is in the word, returns a string telling the user whether they were correct or not.
                 It also updates the number of lives counter and the number of letters left to guess counter.

+play_game() - the main function that contains the loop for the game while checking whether the player has won or lost all their lives